benchan911/tp/docs/UserGuide.md

 Example:

-The following shows a successful find
+The following shows a successful find.

     >>> attendance view
     Please key in the name of event.